-Murray PHN has partnered with the Victorian Government to develop and deliver place-based suicide prevention strategies in Mildura and Benalla – two of 12 sites where the state government is trailing this initiative.
+Murray PHN has partnered with the Victorian Government to develop and deliver place-based suicide prevention strategies in Mildura and Benalla – two of 12 sites where the state government is trialing this initiative.
 It forms part of the Victorian suicide prevention framework 2016-2025 that aims to halve the state’s suicide rate by 2025.

 Project officers are working in Mildura and Benalla to coordinate strategies that address local priorities, engaging and consulting with community, looking at data and using an evidence-base as a foundation for decision-making.